James Baker: 1984 campaign

-Baker began to plan Reagan's expected re-election bid beginning in Autumn 1982.
+Baker began to plan Reagan's expected re-election bid beginning in the autumn of 1982.
 Though Reagan did not officially announce his campaign until late January 1984—which the planning committee itself decided—Baker and his informal group—which included Deaver, Stuart Spencer, and Republican pollster Robert Teeter—believed his candidacy was a foregone conclusion.
 The meetings ran weekly in the Madison Hotel until late 1983.

-As the Chief of Staff, Baker was not officially in charge of the campaign operations, but exerted extensive power over it.
+As chief of staff, Baker was not officially in charge of the campaign operations, but exerted extensive power over it.
 As such, Baker conflicted repeatedly with Senator Paul Laxalt, who was the official 1984 campaign chairman.
 Baker informally chose Laxalt's deputy, campaign manager Ed Rollins, and the question of who Rollins reported to spurred some minor internecine conflicts.
 Early in the campaign, Laxalt directly complained to Reagan that Baker had assumed de facto control over the campaign.
 Reagan confirmed Laxalt's authority, leading to Baker accusing Rollins of "sandbagging" him in the campaign.
 Laxalt also dismissed Baker as "the hired help" when they were at odds over campaign direction.